Mark Normand

 Mark Normand (born September 18, 1983) is an American stand-up comedian and actor.
 He began performing stand-up in his hometown New Orleans in 2006.
 He has performed across the United States and abroad and has appeared on Conan, The Tonight Show Starring Jimmy Fallon and The Late Show with Stephen Colbert.

 Normand has been a co-host of a weekly podcast called Tuesdays with Stories with fellow comedian Joe List since 2013.
 He also co-hosts the weekly podcast We Might be Drunk with comedian Sam Morril.

 Early life and education

 Normand was born in New Orleans, where he attended De La Salle High School.
 Normand attended the University of New Orleans before taking a year off to study at the New York Film Academy, though he eventually dropped out.

+During a 2023 Neal Brennan podcast interview Normand stated that, before graduating from Southeastern Louisiana University, he attended Louisiana State University and Baton Rouge Community College.

 Career

 Normand began performing stand-up at Lucy's Retired Surfer Bar in New Orleans in 2006.

 Normand regularly performs at comedy clubs and colleges across the country and has performed at numerous festivals, including the Bridgetown Comedy Festival, Seattle International Comedy Competition, Boston Comedy Festival, Melbourne International Comedy Festival and in 2013 was featured as a New Face at Just for Laughs in Montreal.